transferwise/public-api-postman-collection/README.md

 ## multi-currency-account

 This collection, aimed for Multi-Currency Account APIs, containers the environment, useful endpoints and different flows for using the MCA balances.

+## payouts-and-third-party-payments

+This collection is aimed to take your through the endpoints for Payouts and 3rd party payment APIs.
+The transfer flow is covered in our public guide/api docs.